 Every other year we conduct an Ethics barometer to measure how our people perceive ethics at work.

 Our Ethics barometer helps us identify ethics-related risks.
-Achieving a good result in the Ethics barometer is one of our sustainability targets.
+Implementing the development measures based on the results of the Ethics barometer is one of our sustainability targets.

 We expect the same high level of ethics from our suppliers, customers and other partners.
 Requirements for suppliers are recorded in the Supplier Code of Conduct and are part of our procurement contracts.
 We apply the ‘Know Your Business Partner’ process to both suppliers and customers.
 It allows us to improve our understanding of who we are working with and thereby reduce our risk of unintentionally associating Metsä Board with illegal activities.